marmelab/react-admin/docs/Upgrade.md

 + const [themePreference, setTheme] = useTheme();
 ```

+## `ToggleThemeButton` no longer accepts themes as props
+Passing the light and dark themes as props (previously deprecated) has been fully removed.
+Set them in the `<Admin>` component instead.

 ## Upgrading to v4

 If you are on react-admin v3, follow the [Upgrading to v4](https://marmelab.com/react-admin/doc/4.16/Upgrade.html) guide before upgrading to v5.